GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 the AIRAWAT supercomputer, focused on AI computing, was established at C-DAC 10 .
 Such efforts can democratize access to AI compute infrastructure.
 The technical requirements from a compute infrastructure/Gen AI point of view will still need regular review and additional infrastructure can be established.
 Like in Japan, domestic start-ups may be provided subsidized access to publicly funded compute resources 11 .

 <!-- image -->
-**Image Description:** In this image we can see a yellow color object.
+**AI-Generated Image Description:** The image contains a yellow rectangle.
+Inside the yellow rectangle, there is a symbol that resembles a gear.
 <!-- end image description -->